Computational quantum transport: a scattering approach perspective: Final remarks

 \subsection{Simulation workflow}

 In practice, numerical simulations of quantum transport devices are often carried out by approaching the complete problem step by step.
 One starts by studying the bulk Hamiltonian(s) for the material(s) under consideration.
-Written in $k$-space, these Hamiltonians are readily diagonalized and their spectrums provides useful information such as the positions of gaps or Dirac points.
+Written in $k$-space, these Hamiltonians are readily diagonalized and their spectra provide useful information such as the positions of gaps or Dirac points.

 In a second step, one constructs electrodes of finite width and analyzes them in isolation.
 The associated $k$-space Hamiltonians provide information such as the number of propagating modes in each electrode.
 Packages such as KwantSpectrum \cite{kloss2021} provide tools to facilitate this analysis.